amchavan/angular-training/unit2L/unit2L.md

 # Truthy and Falsy

-JavaScript has a flexible relationship with truth, and TypeScript inherited that.
-A flexible approach with true and false can be quite helpful, if used wih care; it can also lead to spectacular bugs.
+JavaScript has a flexible relationship to truth, and TypeScript inherited that.
+A flexible approach to what is true or false can be quite helpful, if used wih care; it can also lead to spectacular bugs.

 ## Casting to boolean